St Helens Town A.F.C.: History

 Lee Jenkinson took charge at the beginning of the 2017–18 season and was replaced by David Platt Jr in October 2019 for the ill-fated season that saw the North West Counties League (NWCFL) campaign ultimately declared null and void due to the COVID-19 crisis.
 Looking to build on its secured stability the club appointed NWCFL Director Gary Langley as chairman for the start of the 2020–21 season.

 2022 saw the first team relegated to the Liverpool County Premier League after a disastrous campaign left them bottom of the league by some way.

 Following this, a consortium, led by local musicians and fans bought the club back from St Helens R.F.C. and appointed Paul "Peo" Piert as first team manager.

+After the takeover of the Marksmen, they was in the Liverpool County Premier league and finished bottom of the pile after a complete rebuild of the club following a relegation from the North West Counties Division North which they was founder members of.

+The first season in the Liverpool County Premier the club finished bottom of the table and took the decision to relegate themselves further and move over to the Cheshire League Division 2, which they eventually won in there second season.
+Town are currently in the Cheshire League 1.

 Colours and crest

 St Helens Town's final colours were red and white.
 When the club reformed in 1946, the club adopted blue and white striped shirts, with white shorts and socks.
 Since then, St Helens Town have switched from red and blue being their primary colour on a number of occasions.

 Like most of the early English football clubs, the original crest adopted by St Helens Town was that of the borough's coat of arms.